 The second cycle lasted from 1830 to 1880 and was triggered by the genesis of the steel industry, coinciding with the invention of the Bessemer converter.
 Increasing rail transport supported mass transportation of both people and cargo, which led to rapid economic growth.

 3. Third Cycle

 The third cycle lasted from 1880 to 1930.
 It is notable for being the first wave to be triggered by the practical application of scientific knowledge.
-It occurred during the rise of electrical power, and was also the time period during which innovations in the chemical industry allowed for the mass production of commodities.
+It occurred during the rise of electrical power.
+It was also the time period during which innovations in the chemical industry allowed for the mass production of commodities.

 4. Fourth Cycle

 The fourth cycle occurred from 1930 to 1970, fueled by the growth of the petrochemical industry.
 The petrochemical industry’s growth also supported the growth of the auto market.
 The cycle ended when the Organization of Petroleum Exporting Countries (OPEC) increased the price of crude oil in the 1970s, triggering a recession.

 The fifth cycle started in the 1970s, and it was triggered by the advent of computer-based information technology.
 The industrial society began transitioning to an information society, which turned the world into a global village.
 In this cycle, the information technology sector became the main driver of economic growth.
 This cycle is said to have ended around the start of the 21st century.

 Many economists believe that we are in a sixth Kondratieff wave that started around 2005.
 They primarily believe that this cycle will be fueled by advances in healthcare.
 Economic growth will be triggered by improved productivity in handling healthcare issues.

 Of course, not all economists buy into the Kondratieff Wave theory.
 One of the reasons why some economists refuse to accept the theory is the lack of agreement on the start and end years of a wave cycle.
 In other words, they assert that the imprecise nature of the theory weakens its validity.